ycao56/homebridge-docker/README.md

 ![That's it!](https://raw.githubusercontent.com/marcoraddatz/homebridge-docker/master/doc/docker-6.png)

-Once you launch the container, Homebridge and all its dependencies will be installed.
+Once you launch (or restart) the container, Homebridge and all its dependencies will be installed.
 To verify that Homebridge is running or if an error occurs, you can use the container's log (Container → Details → Log) to find out the reason why.

 ## Command line